Rishav-R03/forked_edms/README.md

 _Standalone system for a team building microservices_

 ## Core Idea
-During development stages `endpoints` may not change, but the associated QS pairs keep changing.
-The change is not just linked to the QS schemas which might be static or in rare cases well defined, but also related to the data bound to the keys contained in the QS.
+During development stages `endpoints` may not change, but the associated QP pairs keep changing.
+The change is not just linked to the QP schemas which might be static or in rare cases well defined, but also related to the data bound to the keys contained in the QP.

-## Eliminate `EQS Chaos`
+## Eliminate `EQP Chaos`
-* Multiple servers talking to each other through QS pairs per E
+* Multiple servers talking to each other through QP pairs per E
-* Simple change in either of `E, Q or S` can lead to a systemic mess
+* Simple change in either of `E, Q or P` can lead to a systemic mess
 * Team members involved in managing microservices experience coordination delays
   - endpoints not versioned
-  - endpoints not mapped against all the linked QS pairs per E
+  - endpoints not mapped against all the linked QP pairs per E
   - no summary of endpoint inventory

 So, EDMS helps to reduce the chaos so that development progresses without hassle regardless of the team size, without having to compromise speed or efficiency.